How to stop a loop in Python

 print(f"{search_name} not found.")

-• The key feature here is the else clause attached to the for loop.
-This block only executes if the loop completes its entire sequence without being interrupted by a break.
+• The else clause is a key feature here—it only executes if the loop completes its entire run without encountering a break.

-• Since "Charlie" is found, the loop is broken and the else block is skipped.
-If the search_name wasn't in the list, the loop would finish normally and print the "not found" message.
+Since "Charlie" is found, the loop breaks early, and the else block is skipped.
+If the search_name wasn't in the list, the loop would finish naturally, and the "not found" message would print.

 Parsing log files until finding an error pattern